 The three lines above are ubiquitous in many scientific programs.
-They are so common that editors such as Pycharm can suggest you to import numpy if they see a line that includes something like np..
-In the examples above, the import as is not to prevent name clashes, but to make the notation handier.
-Instead of typing:
+They are so common that code editors such as Pycharm can suggest you to import numpy if they see a line that includes something like

 So far, we have seen how to import packages and modules developed by other people.
-Importing, however, is a great tool to structure different parts of your code into different files, making it much handier to maintain.
-Therefore, sooner or later you are going to find yourself importing your code.
-Let's start very simple and build up in complexity.
-In a file called first.py let's place the following code:
+Importing, however, is a great tool to structure different parts of the code.
+It makes it easier to maintan and collaborate.
+Therefore, sooner or later we are going to find ourselves importing our code.
+We can start simple and slowly build the complexity.

 def first_function(): print('This is the first function')